2020/2021 Wheat Varieties & Description

 Listed in Order of Planting

-Mid- Atlantic area.
-Full bearded variety with excellent test weight.
-Above average disease package: moderately resistant to soil-bourne viruses (good for heavier soils).
-Moderately tolerant to scab: taller wheat if straw production is important.
+·USG 3571(NEW): To replace 3536.
+Very high yields in production fields; a bearded variety with excellent test weight.
+Above average disease package; moderately resistant to soil-bourne viruses (good for heavier soils).
+Moderately tolerant to scab.
+Taller wheat if straw production is important.

-true resistance to scab: superior disease package with a very showy, smooth head.
-This is an early-maturing variety, so this variety needs to be harvested first.
+with a very showy, smooth head.
+This is an early-maturing variety, so this variety needs to be harvested early.
 Plant thicker to produce higher yields.

-·USG 3118: (NEW) Excellent test weight in this late planted, early-harvest variety.
-Averaged 95.7 bu/acre in 2018 NCSU OVT trials.
-This is a short-stature variety with a tip beard and a very aggressive tillering characteristic: very good resistance to stripe and leaf rust, powdery mildew and Septoria leaf blotch.
+·USG 3118: Excellent test weight in this last-plant, first-harvest variety.
+Highest yields in 2019 and 2020 NCSU trials.
+This is a short-stature variety with a tip beard, very aggressive tillering characteristic: very good resistance to stripe and leaf rust and powdery mildew.
 Average tolerance to scab.
 Good winter hardiness.

 Planting Window for Renwood Wheat Varieties

 Group 1: USG 3790 USG 3571 USG 3472

 Group 2 & 3: USG 3329 USG 3316

 Group 4: USG 3230 USG 3228 USG 3118